ephemeraldream/EmbryoVision/README.md

 # High-Precision Embryological Image Analysis with Deep Learning

+### A complete Web Aplication for EmbryoImage Recognition.

 ## Introduction

 In the realm of contemporary medical Data Science, the project at hand stands at the forefront of technological innovation.
 We aim to build a high-precision Multi-Object Detection and Classification Neural Network (MODCNN) that detects and classifies numerous holes within a cascade of embryological images.
 This endeavor combines a classical convolutional base with multitasking capabilities and explores the integration of the latest YOLOv7 model alongside transformer-based pre-trained models.